 A business that doesn’t budget sets itself up for an array of financial problems down the road.
 This is true for businesses of all ages and sizes.
 For startup entrepreneurs, a budget is like a roadmap that can help them set goals and assess the soundness of their business concept.
 For established businesses, a budget can be used as a pulse check – determining how the business is performing year-over-year and helping identify potential future investments.
-Conversely, businesses that develop short- and long-term business objectives by creating a detailed business plan can design a blueprint for financial success and opportunities to expand.
+Conversely, companies that develop short- and long-term business objectives by creating a detailed business plan can design a blueprint for financial success and expanding opportunities.

 Carefully constructed budgets help businesses continually track where they are financially.
 This allows for strategic, long-term planning and forecasting for everything from operating costs to potential expansion.
 By regularly consulting a budget, businesses can compare actual figures and catch potential business shortfalls or other problems early.
 Knowing where the budget stands opens up the ability to hire employees, invest in new products and set earnings goals in line with the organization’s corporate financial objectives.
 Budgets and forecasting can also be instrumental in winning over investors, convincing banks your business is a good loan risk, or bringing on new customers or partners.